Mike Stok's Perl Stuff

 Perl is an interpreted scripting language by Larry Wall.
 Many of the definitive books on perl are published by O'Reilly & Associates.

-Despite persistent rumours to the contrary, Perl isn't just a language for writing web applications and CGI scripts with - it was a widely used language for all kinds of tasks long before the realisation of the current "web."
-It's also a myth that's difficult to write solid and maintainable code in Perl.
+Despite persistent rumours to the contrary, Perl isn’t just a language for writing web applications and CGI scripts with — it was a widely used language for all kinds of tasks long before the realisation of the current “web”.
+It’s also a myth that it’s difficult to write solid and maintainable code in Perl.

 Social: